Helicoprion: Jaws

-Helicoprion specimens preserving more than tooth whorls are rare.
-The best-preserved specimen of Helicoprion is IMNH 37899 (nicknamed "Idaho 4"), which is referred to H. davisii.
-It was found in Idaho in 1950 and was originally described in 1966 by paleontologist Svend Erik Bendix-Almgreen.
-A 2013 redescription by Tapanila and colleagues was accompanied by CT scanning, which allowed for more detailed study of the specimen's cartilage.
+Helicoprion fossils preserving more than tooth whorls are rare.
+The best-preserved specimen is an H. davisii numbered as IMNH 37899 (nicknamed "Idaho 4"), discovered in 1950 in a mine near Montpelier, Idaho, and initially described as an H. ferrieri by Bendix-Almgreen in his 1966 monograph.
+Preserving cartilaginous elements, the specimen later became the subject of a detailed study in 2013 by Tapanila and colleagues, who used CT scans to closely examine its anatomy.
 CT scanning revealed a nearly complete set of upper and lower jaws, still in articulation and preserved in three dimensions.
-Alongside the tooth-whorl, the specimen preserves the palatoquadrates (forming the upper jaw), Meckel's cartilages (forming the lower jaw), and a robust block of cartilage bracing the tooth-whorl which has been identified as labial cartilage.
-All of these structures are mineralized and covered in prismatic calcified cartilage, as in modern cartilaginous fish.
-The specimen do not preserve a chondrocranium, the cartilaginous structure which would have housed the brain and sensory organs.
+Alongside the tooth whorl, the specimen preserves the palatoquadrates (forming the upper jaw), Meckel's cartilages (forming the lower jaw), and a robust block of cartilage bracing the tooth whorl, which has been identified as labial cartilage.
+All of these structures are mineralized and covered in prismatic, calcified cartilage, as in modern cartilaginous fish.
+The specimen does not preserve a chondrocranium, the cartilaginous structure that would have housed the brain and sensory organs.
 The jaws are extensively laterally compressed (narrow) compared to living chondrichthyans, though this may at least partially be an artifact of compression after death.